HitKeep vs Rybbit: Analytics Without ClickHouse

 Where HitKeep Is Better

 Section titled “1.
-Dramatically simpler self-hosting”Rybbit requires Docker Compose with ClickHouse, Caddy, and the Rybbit application as separate services.
+Simpler self-hosting”Rybbit’s current Docker Compose stack runs its client and backend with ClickHouse, PostgreSQL, and Redis.
+Caddy is optional through the with-webserver profile.
 That is a real multi-service stack:

 - you are managing container orchestration, not just running a binary